Go-To-Market (GTM) Philosophy: Beyond the Pipeline

 • Just want pretty PowerPoints instead of meaningful engagement.

-With almost two decades of experience across B2B and B2C, I've learned that sustainable growth comes from understanding fundamental go-to-market principles, not chasing trending tactics.
+With almost two decades of experience across B2B and B2C—in marketing, sales, and partnerships—I've learned that sustainable growth comes from understanding fundamental go-to-market principles, not chasing trending tactics.

-When marketing aligns with reality, it becomes a strategic multiplier that:
+When GTM aligns with reality, it becomes a strategic multiplier that:

 • Places your brand in initial consideration sets